 Marshals from the Bahraini International Circuit rushed to the scene to assist Grosjean’s escape from the fire that had engulfed his race car.
 They were joined by the FIA Formula 1 Medical Rescue Co-ordinator Dr Ian Roberts and FIA Formula 1 Medical Car Driver Alan van der Merwe.
 The combined heroics of this group of courageous individuals meant that Grosjean emerged with minor burns to his hands.

-The Bahraini marshals were joined by Abdulaziz Al Thawadi, representing his Excellence Sheikh Abdulla Bin Isa Al-Khalifa, the President of the Bahrain Motor Federation, to receive the accolade from FIA President Jean Todt and Professor Gérard Saillant, President of the FIA Medical Commission.
+The Bahraini marshals were joined by Abdulaziz Al Thawadi, representing his Excellence Sheikh Abdulla Bin Isa Al-Khalifa, the President of the Bahrain Motor Federation, to receive the accolade from Jean Todt and Professor Gérard Saillant, President of the FIA Medical Commission.

 Commenting on how the FIA’s unstinting efforts in motor sport bring benefits to everyday road users, President Todt, said: “It is the role of the FIA to improve safety.
 As motoring is progressing, motor sport is also progressing.
 Motor sport has to be a laboratory and every year, we improve the running of motor sport events and benefit mobility.